BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/README.md

 Developed by Junyi Ma, .

 ## Acknowledgment
-I would like to thank Kai Brach and Oliver Dürr for the source code about error propagation, and thank Jinyi Xu for helping with the experiments.
+I would like to thank Kai Brach and Oliver Dürr for the source code about error propagation, and thank Jingyi Xu for helping with the experiments.